The Dark Side of Recognition: Unintended Consequences of Praise

 Building Fair, Effective Recognition Programs

-By adopting best practices like regular reviews, fostering inclusivity, and balancing formal and informal recognition, employers can overcome these challenges and create a program that genuinely engages and motivates employees.
+While employee recognition programs offer tremendous benefits, they are not without potential pitfalls, such as perceptions of favoritism or insincerity, which can undermine their effectiveness.
+By adopting recognition best practices like regular reviews, fostering inclusivity, and balancing formal and informal recognition, employers can overcome these challenges and create a program that genuinely engages and motivates employees.
 It is important to remember that fairness is the cornerstone of any successful recognition initiative, ensuring all employees feel valued and appreciated for their unique contributions.

-Now is the time for employers to reflect on their current practices, address any gaps, and actively adapt their programs to build a stronger, more equitable culture of appreciation.
+Now is the time for employers to reflect on their current practices, address any gaps, and actively adapt their programs to build a stronger, more equitable company culture of appreciation

 1. What can companies do if employees believe there is favoritism in the recognition program?